 Many runners commonly experience cramps in the muscles that are working particularly hard as they run, which can include quads, hamstrings and, perhaps most frequently, calves.

-To learn more about why these painful contractions occur, read our athlete’s tight calves from running, which explains some other possible causes of calf tightness and soreness when you run.
+If you’ve had sore calves from running but aren’t sure if the pain is related to cramps, read our post, tight calves from running, which explains some other possible causes of calf tightness and soreness when you run.

 The science behind pickle juice as a remedy for leg cramps